mohangk/goodroot.ca/content/post/2016-03-22-after-ayahuasca.md

 ---
 title: After Ayahuasca
 date: '2016-03-22'
-author: Kellen Evan Person
+author: Kellen Evan
 categories:
   - Spirituality
   - Ayahuasca
 slug: after-ayahuasca
-published: true
+published: false
 ---

 One year ago, clothes were jammed into a backpack and a plane ticket was purchased for Iquitos, Peru.
 In the Amazon jungle, I spent a week with Shamans drinking Ayahuasca.
 My life has transformed.
 I am going to share with you my experiences re-integrating back into life after Ayahuasca.